About Preservation

 The National Register broadly defines eligibility in four categories:

-Using these categories, preservationists across the country are able to focus their work on compelling and important places – places worth preserving.
+Using these categories, preservationists across the country can focus their work on compelling and important places – places worth preserving.
 These categories are also used for property owners attempting to list their property on the National Register of Historic Places.

 How Do You Preserve a Building or a Structure?